RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 - Certificates imported into ACM:
 	- To notify before expiration data:
 		- AWS Config - provides detailed view of AWS resources and how they interact with one another.
 Can use Config to check the status of the expiration.
-		- AWS SNS - using Config Managed Rule on expiration can stream
+		- AWS SNS - using Config Managed Rule on expiration can tell SNS to send a notification to email users when certificate is expiring.